theta360developers/plugin-guide/docs/fisheye.md

 ## Stitching Dual-fisheye Images Into Equirectangular

 For most applications, you will need to stitch the images in post-production processing using your own stitching library.
+For this tutorial, we will use a few commercial products to stitch the dual-fisheye image into equirectangular.
+Third-party stitching libraries do not have the lens parameter information from Ricoh and thus require manual callibration for each camera.
+Ricoh does not make the lens parameter information available.

-### Ichi Hirota Stitching Application
+### Android Phone Stitching Application

-Ichi's stitching library requires a one-time callibration for each camera.
+Ichi Hirota has produced a stitching library and Android mobile phone app that requires a one-time callibration for each camera.
 A trial version of the callibration app is available [here](https://drive.google.com/file/d/1FyXHzDXUmuuqJyNgrYt0sOa_IidDSHcC/view?usp=sharing).
 This trial version of the app has a watermark.

 You can also commercially license Ichi's stitching library and Android application.
 For more information on licensing Ichi's stitching library and Android application, please contact Jesse Casman at jcasman@oppkey.com.

+If you prefer to use a desktop application, you can use PTGui.
+The guide to use PTGui to stitch the image is provided at the end of this article.

 #### Original Dual-fisheye Image